bryal/carth/README.md

 The Carth programming language
 ==============================

-*Purely functional programming with lisp-syntax.
-Less infix, more parens!*

 Visit <https://carth.pink/> for an overview of the language and more info.

 WORK IN PROGRESS
 ------------------